Ray Carolan

 Ray Carolan is a former Gaelic footballer who played for the Cavan county team.

 Playing career

-Ray Carolan was a midfielder and played his club football with Cross and later with Cuchulainns (an amalgamation in 1969 of Cross and Mullagh teams). for 22 years.
+Born in 1943 Ray Carolan was a midfielder and played his club football with Cross and later with Cuchulainns (an amalgamation in 1969 of Cross and Mullagh teams). for 22 years.
 His last game with Cuchulainns was playing in an intermediate final in 1980 by which time he was also the team manager.
 His playing career started in St Patrick's College Cavan and he progressed to play for Cavan minors and junior teams and then on the senior team from 1962 - 1974.
 In addition he also played for Ulster in the Railway Cup and played in competitions in the US and at Wembley.

 He won his first MacRory Cup medal with St Patrick's College Cavan in 1961 and captained the team to victory again in 1962 receiving a newly commissioned cup which was not replaced until 2012.